 This is when your heart goes in and out of normal rhythm for less than a week.

-This means your AFib has lastedfor more than a year and doesn’t go away.
+This means your AFib has lasted more than a year and doesn’t go away.

-This means that your AFib is caused by a heart valve problem.
+This means that a heart valve problem causes your AFib.

 It is atrial fibrillation that isn’t caused by a problem with a heart valve.